gabor-boros/minutes/www/docs/sources/timewarrior.md

 Source documentation for [Timewarrior](https://timewarrior.net/).

-Timewarrior is one of the most flexible tool.
+Timewarrior is one of the most flexible tools.
 Thanks to its flexibility there is no built-in/dedicated way to mark an entry billable/unbillable, set client, project, or task.

-Therefore, several assumptions made to integrate with Timewarrior, though the goal was to keep the maximum flexibility.
+Therefore, several assumptions were made to integrate with Timewarrior, though the goal was to keep the maximum flexibility.

 !!! warning